MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-elastic-tables.md

 ### Getting the session token

-You will find session token as `x-ms-session-token` header in response of all write operations.
+You will find the session token as `x-ms-session-token` value in the response of all write operations.

 #### [SDK for .NET](#tab/sdk)